mobn1/david-mod-ssbu/docs/technical_approach.md

 4. Integration with Existing Game Systems
    Challenge: Seamlessly integrating David's mechanics with existing Super Smash Bros Ultimate systems.
-   Solution: Carefully study the game's codebase and API, creating modular systems that hook into existing events and update loops.
+   Solution: Utilize ARCropolis mod and NROhook to facilitate the integration process and ensure compatibility with the game's existing systems.

 ## Implementation Steps

+1. Setup and Integration
+   - Install and configure ARCropolis mod
+   - Set up NROhook for runtime code execution
+   - Familiarize with the modding framework provided by ARCropolis

-1. Character Model and Animations
+2. Character Model and Animations
    - Create a high-poly 3D model of David
    - Develop a game-ready low-poly version with normal maps
    - Rig the model using a skeleton compatible with existing animations
    - Create custom animations for David's unique moves

-2. Gameplay Mechanics
+3. Gameplay Mechanics
-   - Implement the Sandevistan Gauge system
+   - Implement the Sandevistan Gauge system using ARCropolis hooks
    - Develop the Chrome Balance mechanic
    - Create custom hit detection and damage calculation for David's moves

-3. Special Effects
+4. Special Effects
    - Design and implement visual effects for Sandevistan activation
    - Create particle systems for cybernetic abilities and attacks

-4. UI Elements
+5. UI Elements
    - Design HUD elements for Sandevistan Gauge and Chrome Balance
-   - Implement UI update logic
+   - Implement UI update logic using ARCropolis's UI modification capabilities

-5. Sound Design
+6. Sound Design
    - Create or adapt sound effects for David's moves and abilities
    - Implement voice lines (if available) for taunts and victory screens

-6. Testing and Balancing
+7. Testing and Balancing
    - Develop a comprehensive test suite for David's mechanics
    - Conduct extensive playtesting and gather feedback
    - Iterate on design and balance based on test results